When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 100 Nights

-The Endy Mattress is medium firm (6), so there’s a nice balance of cushioning, support, and bounce.
-Since the layers consist of polyfoam, you’ll notice some light contouring without the close hug of traditional memory foam.
+- Feel: Medium firm (6) with a balance of cushioning, support, and bounce.
+Light contouring without the close hug of traditional memory foam.

-Most sleepers over 230 pounds will sink excessively into the Endy, and this can lead to pain and pressure buildup.
-Heat retention may also be an issue for sleepers.
+- What We Don’t Like: Excessive sinking for most sleepers over 230 pounds, leading to pain and pressure buildup.
+Heat retention may also be an issue.

 Scoring & Reviews